-This position will be based in the therapies outpatients' facility at Kenepuru Community Hospital and Wellington Regional Hospital, but may support colleagues by working on other sites as and when necessary to ensure equitable access to physiotherapy services across the region.
+This position is primarily based in the therapies outpatients' facility at Kenepuru Community Hospital but may support colleagues by working on other sites as and when necessary to ensure equitable access to physiotherapy services across the region.

-The physiotherapist in this role will assess and treat mostly adults with a variety of respiratory conditions including acute, progressive and chronic respiratory conditions.
-The role includes clinical management of respiratory outpatient physiotherapy and pulmonary rehabilitation on both sites.
+The physiotherapist in this role will assess and treat people aged over 5 years old with a variety of musculoskeletal conditions following injury, acute & elective surgery and those with progressive and chronic health conditions.
+The role includes input into fracture clinics, and group classes.